attack68/rateslib/docs/source/i_get_started.rst

 **Yes**, when a :class:`~rateslib.solver.Solver` is configured along with all the intended *Instruments* and their relevant *prices*.
-Multiple algorithms (*gradient descent, Gauss-Newton, Leveberg-Marquardt*) and stopping criteria can be used within the optimization routine to simultaneously solve multiple *Curve* parameter.
+Multiple algorithms (*gradient descent, Gauss-Newton, Levenberg-Marquardt*) and stopping criteria can be used within the optimization routine to simultaneously solve multiple *Curve* parameter.